edanshin/toy-robot-go/README.md

 - The file "main.go" is responsible for program execution.

 ### Development tools
-   1) Go 1.13
+   1) Go 1.14
    2) VS Code
    3) Git

 ### Build and run the program
-- To run the app, execute "go run ." command in the app src folder.
+- To run the app, execute "go run ." command in the project folder.

-- To run the app with predefined commands, execute "go run . [commands file path]" command in the app src folder.
+- To run the app with predefined commands, execute "go run . [commands file path]" command in the project folder.
 The commands file should be a text file with a list of commands, delimited by new line.

-- To build the app, execute 'go build -ldflags="-s -w"' command in the app src folder.
+- To build the app, execute 'go build -ldflags="-s -w"' command in the project folder.